BLACK BASEBALL CARDS

 These pioneering black baseball card sets were instrumental in preserving the history of the Negro Leagues for future generations.
 For decades, the exploits of stars like Josh Gibson, Cool Papa Bell, and Oscar Charleston had received little mainstream attention or documentation.
 But the cards brought widespread recognition and helped cement their places in the sport’s history books.
 They also captured the Negro Leagues during the final years before integration, when pioneering black players like Jackie Robinson broke baseball’s color barrier in 1947.

-Read also: BASEBALL CARDS BO JACKSON VALUES
+Read also: 2021 PANINI PRIZM MOST VALUABLE BASEBALL CARDS

 In addition to individual player cards, some sets featured entire Negro League teams.
 The 1959 Topps release included cards showing rosters and action shots for franchises like the Homestead Grays, Kansas City Monarchs, and Birmingham Black Barons.
 This helped document the Negro National and East-West League clubs and competitions.
 Later issues in the 1960s from Topps and Fleer focused more on star alumni after the demise of the Negro Leagues proper.